Yogxx/daede-imagebuilder/README.md

 - If you target an older OpenWrt release whose kernel lacks built-in BTF, build `vmlinux-btf` with a full SDK build first.

-### First Boot Defaults

-The generated image applies these defaults on first boot:

-- LAN IP: `192.168.3.252/24`
-- Gateway: `192.168.3.254`
-- DNS: `192.168.3.254`, `223.5.5.5`
-- SSH port: `9167`

-No root password is written into this repository or the generated image.
-The image keeps the OpenWrt default empty root password, so the first LuCI/console login should set a new password.
-For unattended access, inject an SSH public key using a private workflow/secret-based step.

 ### Build

 Run the `Build daede image` workflow manually from GitHub Actions.